MisterJulsen/MC-DragonLib/README.md

 ![Logo](https://github.com/MisterJulsen/MC-DragonLib/blob/1.18.2/src/main/resources/mod_logo.png)

-DragonLib is a small and simple Mionecraft Forge Library Mod which contains code that is used by most of my mods.
+DragonLib is a small and simple Minecraft Forge Library Mod which contains code that is used by most of my mods.
 This mod adds nothing special on its own.
-New functionality my be added at any time when needed by my mods.
+New functionality may be added at any time when needed by my mods.

 If you are developer and find the features useful, you can use it if you want.
 However, I cannot guarantee that everything will work as expected and will be supported in newer versions!
 Below there is a small tutorial on how to add this library as a dependency to your Forge Mod.